 On the outset of WW2, Checker built several prototype Army Jeeps.
-Although they did not win the Jeep contract, they supplied the Military with nearly 50,000 trailers during the war years.
+Although they did not win the Jeep contract, they did supply the U.S. Military with nearly 50,000 trailers during the war years.
 These included tank retrieval trailers, 1-ton Ben Hur two-wheel trailers, and 6-ton two-wheel trailers.

 Read: American Automotive Industry During World War Two

 The first post-war Checker cars had a wheelbase of 124 inches, but a new design was called for when New York City limited the wheelbase of taxi's to 120 inches.

 The Checker A-8 was introduced late in 1955 for the 1956 model year.
 The four-door sedan was a body-on-frame design and featured independent front suspension.
 The slab-sided body was totally new and featured two headlights.

 The sole engine in Checker vehicles from 1939 until 1964 was the Continental 226ci inline-six.
 This same engine had been fitted into many other cars (including Kaiser-Frazer) and trucks since the 1930s.

 The front suspension was independent, consisting of coil springs, upper and lower control-arms, and an anti-sway bar.
 In the rear, a solid axle was mounted to semi-elliptic leaf springs.
 Starting around 1968, a Dana 44 rear axle was fitted.